trustdecision/trustdevice-pro-flutter/README.md

 ## Best Practices

-1. Call initialization in the `onCreate` method of the application, and obtain blackBox asynchronously
+1.Call initialization in the `onCreate` method of the application, and obtain blackBox asynchronously

 dart